-Citrix Smart Tools includes an auto-install function that automatically installs the agent on new and existing servers in your resource location.
+Citrix Smart Tools includes an auto-install function that can install the agent automatically on new and existing servers in your resource location.
 On Linux, inbound access over port 22 (SSH) is required for agent auto-install.
 On Windows, inbound access over port 3389 (RDP) is required for agent auto-install.

 After the agent is installed, you can shut down these ports (if required) as further communication between your servers and Citrix Smart Tools occurs over port 443 (outbound HTTPS) only.
 For more information, see the Smart Tools Agent section.

 For Citrix XenServer resource locations: If a Windows machine acts as a connector, ensure that Windows Management Instrumentation (WMI) and inbound connections on TCP port 135 (DCOM port) are enabled on your Windows VM template.
 If a Linux machine acts as a connector, ensure that Remote Desktop Services and inbound connections on TCP port 3389 are enabled on your Windows VM template.
 For more information, see Automatic Agent installation on Citrix XenServer provisioned VMs